 - 4 tablespoon slivered almonds optional

-- Cut brie cheese into 1" x 1" squares.
+- Cut brie cheese into small, ½" x ½" squares and freeze overnight.*

 - Separate crescent roll dough into triangles along perforations.
-Place a square of brie cheese next to the shortest side of the triangle.
-Spoon ½ tablespoon jam over top of the brie.
-Add almonds to each if desired.
-Repeat for all triangles.
+Cut each triangle in half lengthwise, so you have 16 triangles total.**Place a square of frozen brie cheese next to the shortest side of each triangle.

 - Starting at the short side of the triangle, loosely roll up brie and jelly in the dough, half way.Take remaining half of the dough triangle, and wrap it underneath to form a bottom.
 Then, there should be just enough dough to bring the tip of the triangle up the side and lay it on top of the rolled dough.Pinch the dough along the bottom and sides as needed to seal any cracks.
 Press down any dough points for a smooth, circular shape.
 Repeat for all triangles.